DRives29/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

-When you spin up a Virtual Network (VNet) you first pick an address space—say 10.0.0.0/16.
+When you spin up a Virtual Network (VNet) you will  first pick an address space say 10.0.0.0/16.
 Inside that VNet you then carve out one or more subnets.